AqwamCreates/DataPredict/docs/Overview/UsingRegularization.md

 # What is regularization?

 Regularization is to ensure that the model do not overfit.
-In other words, we want to ensure that the model to generalize more than memorizing solutions.
+In other words, we want to ensure that the model to generalize instead of memorizing solutions.

 # Getting Started